lraycheva/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 import "@glue42/workspaces-ui-react/dist/styles/glue42-theme.css";
 ```

-To use custom styles for the Workspaces App, simply import a your CSS file after the default CSS imports to override them.
+To use custom styles for the Workspaces App, simply import your CSS file after the default CSS imports to override them.
 The `goldenlayout-base.css` file is mandatory, but you may skip the `popup.css` or `glue42-theme.css` imports if you don't want to use the default styles for the system popups or the default Glue42 themes.
 Two default themes are available - **Day** and **Night** - and the trigger for switching between them is the class property of the `<html>` element - `"light"` for the **Day** theme and `"dark"` for the **Night** theme:

 ```html
 <!-- Day theme -->